Nina Nesbitt: Personal life

 Nesbitt was in a relationship with singer-songwriter Ed Sheeran in 2012.
 She appeared in his music video for "Drunk" in January 2012.
 She wrote most of her album Peroxide (2014) about Sheeran, while she was the subject of Sheeran's songs "Nina", "Friends" and "Photograph".
-Nesbitt is well-known for being an ex of Sheeran's due to the publicity around the relationship at the time, and claims she finds it 'disheartening' that people associate her with this rather than her music.
+Nesbitt is well known for being an ex of Sheeran's due to the publicity around the relationship at the time, and claims she finds it 'disheartening' that people associate her with this rather than her music.

-Nesbitt's parents divorced in 2024, and no longer live in Edinburgh.
-Nesbitt described their split as "a big moment, a big change" and a "huge part of what (she) was going through".
-In 2016, Nesbitt reported that two people were stalking her.

-Nesbitt is managed by Vicky Dowdall, who is co-founder of Nesbitt label, Apple Tree Records.
 In December 2012, shortly after her breakup from Sheeran, Nesbitt started dating Mike Duce from the band Lower Than Atlantis.
 They broke up in early 2013.
 Nesbitt wrote the song "'Last December", about her early relationship with Duce.
 Nesbitt and Duce got back together in 2015, after he took her to a Foo Fighters gig.
 He is also the subject of her later songs "Summer Fling", and "Colours of You".
 Nesbitt had a cat called Bob Marley, after the singer songwriter.
 She later gave up Bob Marley to her mother, Caty.
 Nesbitt now has a Pomeranian dog called Timmy that she got during lockdown.

+In 2016, Nesbitt reported that two people were stalking her.

+Nesbitt's parents divorced in 2024 and no longer live in Edinburgh.
+Nesbitt described their split as "a big moment, a big change" and a "huge part of what (she) was going through".

+As of 2024, Nesbitt was managed by Vicky Dowdall, who is co-founder of Nesbitt label, Apple Tree Records.